 The Family Caregiving Institute at the Betty Irene Moore School of Nursing at UC Davis hosted the Innovations in Workforce Education for Family Caregiving, a virtual summit in fall 2020.

 Conference sessions focused on education that prepares health care providers to incorporate caregivers as team members.
 Conference sessions focused on education that prepares health care providers to incorporate caregivers as team members.
 The summit supports the institute’s goal to better prepare health professionals to partner effectively with family caregivers.

-“We know that family caregivers provide over 80% of long-term care to frail, older adults and yet they remain largely invisible in the health care system,” said Terri Harvath, institute director and senior director for strategic initiatives at the School of Nursing.
+“We know that family caregivers provide over 80% of long-term care to frail, older adults and yet they remain largely invisible in the health care system,” said Terri Harvath, institute director at the time of the summit.
 “One of our goals is to augment the capacity of health care professionals to deliver person- and family-centered care by partnering effectively with family caregivers.”

 Harvath relayed her own experience caring for a family member hospitalized for complications related to cancer.
 This was back in March.
 When the coronavirus pandemic bloomed, Harvath was evicted from the out-of-state hospital.
 She, like many others, was considered a visitor and nonessential.